TheGadflyProject/TheGadflyProject/README.md

 Push your branch to remote.
 `git push origin <branch_name>`

-Submit a pull request by navigate to the project Github page and submitting a pull request. ([More Instructions Here](https://help.github.com/articles/using-pull-requests/))
+Submit a pull request by navigating to the project Github page and submitting a pull request ([More Instructions Here](https://help.github.com/articles/using-pull-requests/)).
+Give your project teammates a few days to review your pull requests and address any questions or feedback that they have on your code and submit additional pull requests as necessary.
+Once your pull request has been accepted, you may merge to master and push to origin.

 ## References
 Coming Soon